tayruxin/tp/docs/UserGuide.md

     <img src="images/cli-description/CommandFormat2.png" alt="CommandFormat2" width="650"/>
 </div>

-The `add` command is used to initiate the adding a company into LinkMeIn.
-Every command line should begin with a command word to specify the desired feature.
+The `add` command word is used to initiate the adding a company into LinkMeIn. <br>

 The prefix indicates the parameter type.
 For example, `c/John` adds "John" as the company name while `n/John` adds "John" as the recruiter's name.
 Simply replace the parameters with your specific application details, and you have effectively crafted an `add` command!